Ankle replacement surgery

 Arthroplasty, ankle; with implant (total ankle)

 CPT Copyright American Medical Association.
 All rights reserved.
 CPT is a registered trademark of the American Medical Association.

 This information is for most, but not all, HealthPartners plans.
 Please read your plan documents to see if your plan has limits or will not cover some items.
 If there is a difference between this general information and your plan documents, your plan documents will be used to determine your coverage.
 These coverage criteria may not apply to Medicare Products if Medicare requires different coverage.
 For more information regarding Medicare coverage criteria or for a copy of a Medicare coverage policy, contact Member Services at 952-883-7979 or 1-800-233-9645.

 - Daniels, T. R., Younger, A. S. E., Penner, M., Wing, K., Dryden, P. J., Wong, H., & Glazebrook, M. (2014).
 Intermediate-term results of total ankle replacement and ankle arthrodesis.
 A COFAS multicenter study.
 The Journal of Bone Joint Surgery, Incorporated.96, 135-42.

 - Daniels, T. R., Mayich, D. J., & Penner, M. J. (2015).
 Intermediate to long-term outcomes of total ankle replacement with the Scandinavian Total Ankle Replacement (STAR).
 The Journal of Bone and Joint Surgery, Incorporated.
 97, 895-903.

 - ECRI Institute.
 (2013).
 Total Ankle Replacement for Treating Degenerative Ankle Disease.
 Plymouth Meeting, PA: ECRI Institute.

 - Hayes, Inc. Hayes Medical Technology Directory Report.
-Total Ankle Replacement.
-Lansdale, PA: Hayes, Inc.; December, 2011.
-Archived January, 2017.
+Total Ankle Replacement: A Review of Reviews.
+Lansdale, PA: Hayes, Inc.; December 2017.